Ozzy Osbourne: Dismissal

-In 1979, back in the studio, tension and conflict arose between the members.
-Osbourne recalls being asked to record his vocals over and over, and tracks being manipulated endlessly by Iommi.
-This was a point of contention between Osbourne and Iommi.
-At Iommi's insistence, and with the support of Butler and Ward, Osbourne was ejected from the band on 27 April 1979.
-The reasons provided to him were that he was unreliable and had excessive substance use issues compared to the other members.
-Osbourne claims his drug use and alcohol consumption at that time was neither better nor worse than that of the other members.
+In 1979, Black Sabbath returned to the studio, but tension and conflict arose between band members.
+Osbourne recalled being asked to record his vocals over and over, and tracks were manipulated endlessly by Iommi.
+The relationship between Osbourne and Iommi became contentious.
+On 27 April 1979, at Iommi's insistence but with the support of Butler and Ward, Osbourne was ejected from Black Sabbath.
+The reasons provided to him were that he was unreliable and had excessive substance abuse issues compared to the other members.
+Osbourne maintained that his use of alcohol, tobacco, and other drugs at that time was similar to that of the other members.

-The band replaced him with former Rainbow singer Ronnie James Dio.
-"I was not, and never will be, Ozzy Osbourne," Dio noted.
-"He was the vocalist and songwriter in that era who helped create that band and make it what it was, and what it is in its classic form."
+The band replaced Osbourne with former Rainbow singer Ronnie James Dio.
+In a 21 August 1987 interview with Tommy Vance on BBC Radio 1's Friday Rock Show, Dio said, "I was not, and never will be, Ozzy Osbourne.
+He was the vocalist and songwriter in that era who helped create that band and make it what it was, and what it is in its classic form."

-Conflict had existed between Iommi and Osbourne from the beginning.
-When responding to a 1969 flyer reading "Ozzy Zig Needs Gig- has own PA" posted in a record store, Iommi and Ward arrived at the listed address to speak with Ozzy Zig.
-When Iommi saw Osbourne emerge from another room of the house, he left upon discovering it was the same "pest" he knew from growing up, as he knew of and disliked Osbourne from back in their school days.
-Iommi had reportedly "punched out" Osbourne numerous times over the years when the singer's drunken antics had become too much to take.
+The conflict between Iommi and Osbourne commenced almost immediately in their working collaboration.
+Responding to a flyer that read, "Ozzy Zig Needs Gig- has own PA", which was posted by Osbourne in a record store, Iommi and Ward arrived at the listed address to speak with Ozzy Zig, as he then called himself.
+When Iommi saw Osbourne emerge from another room of the house, he recalled that he knew him as a "pest" from their school days.
 Iommi recalls one incident in the early 1970s in which Osbourne and Butler were fighting in a hotel room.
 Iommi pulled Osbourne off Butler in an attempt to break up the drunken fight, and the vocalist proceeded to turn around and take a wild swing at him.
 Iommi responded by knocking Osbourne unconscious with one punch to the jaw.